 Employees are advised to document or record his complaint.
 Facts are gathered and questions are asked if necessary.
 Options for resolving the problem is discussed with all parties concerned by creating a panel or committee.
 Legal advice is also secured as appropriate.
-As the situation permits, the employee may also choose to remain anonymous.
-Included is a policy on sexual harassment that details the procedures and processes that will be followed for the resolution of such cases.
-Also in progress is the group-wide Integrity Assurance Program that includes, among others, a Whistleblower Policy.
+A policy on sexual harassment is also in place that details the procedures and processes that will be followed for the resolution of such cases.